 Solaris Group doesn’t own any of these companies because the second quarter tends to be “a valley in terms of demand,” and the stocks are “dead money right now,” said Tim Ghriskey, who oversees about $2 billion as chief investment officer of the Bedford Hills, New York-based investment company.

-Jabil (JBL), the St. Petersburg, Florida-based provider of electronics-design, manufacturing and management services, is scheduled to release fiscal third-quarter earnings June 21.
+Jabil (JBL:US), the St. Petersburg, Florida-based provider of electronics-design, manufacturing and management services, is scheduled to release fiscal third-quarter earnings June 21.

 Since production is outsourced to these companies, they are the first to see cutbacks in orders, and their stock performance tends to be very volatile, Ghriskey said.
 They began underperforming in mid-February, and the selloff intensified when some of their customers reported weaker-than-forecast activity, he said.